ztellman/lamina/README.markdown

 Lamina also provides [mechanisms to instrument code](http://ztellman.github.com/lamina/lamina.stats.html), allowing the execution of data to throw off a stream of events that can be aggregated, analyzed, and used to better understand your software.

 To learn more, read the [wiki](https://github.com/ztellman/lamina/wiki/Introduction) or the [complete documentation](http://ztellman.github.com/lamina/)

+# License

+Distributed under the Eclipse Public License, which is also used by Clojure.